miklevin/MikeLev.in/_posts/2023-05-30-know-the-lay-of-the-land-and-hold-your-horses.md

 There is almost never harm in that.
 At least not permanent.
 Horse 2 loves it and knows that way lays growth.

-But chaos not as a force to be unleashed willy nilly, in all cases, and certainly not as a weapon against others.
+But chaos is not a force to be unleashed willy nilly... not in all cases, and certainly not as a weapon against others.
 But rather, it is a force to be harnessed.
 It is a gift, an internal power source; your own personal mitochondria.
-I don't know if your homeschool science has covered that yet, but it's a power source that is in every cell of your body.
+I don't know if your schooling has covered that yet, but it's a power source that is in every cell of your body.
 It was once a separate organism that was eaten and absorbed by one of your ancestors.
 It has its own DNA and remains separate from your own.
 It is a symbiotic relationship.
 It is commonly regarded in biology as the internal power source of animals.
 Animals